arongeo/passmgr/README.md

 # passmgr
 A Password Manager in Terminal.
 Written in Python.
 Made by @mrmalac

+# THIS IS A WORK IN PROGRESS AND VERY MUCH NOT DONE, SO DON'T USE IT YET!

 ## How secure is it?
 - Each username/e-mail and password is encrypted with AES-256 encryption before saving it into the SQLite Database.
 - The SQLite Database is encrypted with SQLCipher.